kevinkkk0321/Udacity_self-driving-car-nanodegree/Project4_Behavioral-Cloning/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+The model architecture I used was inspired from a similar network employed by NVIDIA team for steering control of an autonomous vehicle.

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+The final goal was to run the simulator to see how well the car was driving around the track.
+There were a few spots where the vehicle fell off the track.
+In order to improve the driving behavior in these cases, I augmented the training data of the specific turns and train it.
+And the car finally stays on the track!

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture